anish-lakkapragada/GenAlt/README.md

 ## Development

 If you are interested in contributing or just understanding how GenAlt works, here's a brief description.
 Simply put, GenAlt's main job is to scan a user's webpage for images without (good) alt-text, and for those images crate an image description through Microsoft Cognitive Services that will be used as that image's alt-text.
 Below are the main components of the chrome extension.
+Another version of this extension requires that the user right clicks on the context menu to get an image description.
+The source code of this version is on the `contextMenu` branch.
 Note: *mv2 branch is for firefox development with manifest version 2.*